Stanford-ORB: A Real-World 3D Object Inverse Rendering Benchmark: Benchmarking State-of-the-Art Methods

 \myparagraph{Novel View Synthesis.} We also report the typical novel view synthesis metrics on the \emph{same} scene as training.
 Specifically, for each trained model, we render the object from test views under the same scene and compare the rendered images with ground-truth test images.
-We use the same metrics as in relighting (without rescaling), namely PSNR-H, PSNR-L, SSIM, and LPIPS, and report the results in \cref{fig:quantitative,tab:benchmark}.
+The two single-view inverse rendering methods \cite{li2020inverse,barron2014shape} do not explicitly perform view synthesis, and therefore are not evaluated on this task.
+We use the same metrics as in relighting (without rescaling), namely PSNR-H, PSNR-L, SSIM, and LPIPS.